 When passed different values, the behavior of SSL connection parameters differs.
 When you pass the connection parameter ssl=true into the driver, the driver validates the SSL certificate and verifies the hostname.
-Conversely, using libpq defaults to a nonvalidating SSL connection.
+Conversely, using libpg defaults to a nonvalidating SSL connection.

 You can get better control of the SSL connection using the sslmode connection parameter.
-This parameter is the same as the libpq sslmode connection parameters.
+This parameter is the same as the libpq sslmode parameter, and the existing SSL implements the following sslmode connection parameters.